 Its coastline is not just about amusement arcades and fish and chips either.
 There’s Donna Nooke’s seal colony; Chapel St Leonard’s North Sea Look-Out where you will find the UK’s first marine observatory; and Cleethorpes’ four miles of sandy shore that ends in an estuary with SSSI (Site of Special Scientific Interest) status, regarded as one of the 10 top estuaries in Europe and a UK hotspot for migrating birds.

 Inland, there are bird havens such as Whisby Park where you might see a murmuration of starlings.
 On the Wolds pick up a trail on the 147-mile Viking Way, full of wildlife such as barking deer or muntjac.
 Visit the old RAF base in Woodhall Spa, once home to the Dambuster squadron, that is now a wildlife reserve with newts, snakes in its marshland and kestrels and owls overhead.
+These are just a few of the fantastic days out and best dog walks in Lincolnshire you can experience.

 Dogs are welcome almost everywhere you go meaning Mutley and you can embark on an adventure in a little-known county that is full of surprises.